About

 Bio

-Dubinsky’s work is in the collections of the St. Louis Art Museum, the Provincetown Art Association and Museum, the Nevada Museum of Art Center for Art and the Environment, the Federal Reserve Bank, the Margaret Harwell Art Museum, and has been part of the Art in Embassies Program of the United States Department of State.
-Dubinsky has been the recipient of a residency at the Cité Internationale des Arts in Paris, France.
+Yvette Drury Dubinsky has shown her work around the US, Europe, and Japan.
+Her art is in the collections of The Saint Louis Art Museum, The New York Public Library, The National Museum of Modern Art in Tokyo, The Beineke Library at Yale University, The Provincetown Art Association and Museum, the Nevada Art Museum, the Margaret Harwell Museum in Poplar Bluff, MO and The Federal Reserve Bank.
+Her large collaged alternative process photographs have been a part of the Art in Embassies Program of the United States State Department.
+She has had a residency at the Cité Internationale des Arts in Paris, France.

 CV